Osman Nuri Topbaş

-Osman Nuri Topbaş (born 1942) is a Turkish Sufi master and author who lives in Istanbul, Turkey.
-He is the spiritual leader of the Naqshbandi Sufi Order based in Kadıköy, İstanbul.
+Osman Nuri Topbaş (born 1942) is a Turkish Sufi master and author.
+He is the spiritual leader of the Naqshbandi Sufi Order based in Kadıköy, Istanbul.

 Biography

-He was born in 1942 in Erenköy, İstanbul.
+He was born in 1942 in Kadıköy, Istanbul.
 His father is master Musa Topbaş, and his mother is the daughter of H. Fahri Kığılı, Mrs. Fatma Feride.
+He lives in Istanbul.

 He is married and father of four children.
 His books are published online for free in 43 languages.

-His Books
+Work

 Some of his books have been translated into English: